RoloReagan8/SimpleCalculator/README.md

 # SimpleCalculator

-A simple calculator made by Html, css and Javascript
+A simple calculator made by HTML, CSS and JAVASCRIPT.